adchilds/Syntax-Analyzer/README.md

 Syntax-Analyzer
 ===============

-A syntax analyzer for our groups final project
+A syntax analyzer for our group's final project